yduf/yduf.github.io/_posts/2025-05-08-nfs-onedrive.md

 ---
 >  OneDrive-style experience ?

+## _Project_ 💭

+- implement something like copy parti
+- and a fuse filesytem to obtain onedrive / syncthing caching experience.

 ## [CopyParty](https://news.ycombinator.com/item?id=44711519)

 > turn almost any device into a file server with resumable uploads/downloads using any web browser - [github](turn almost any device into a file server with resumable uploads/downloads using any web browser)

+Good performance / implemented in python

 ## Seafile